benwilcock/spring-rsocket-demo/docs/request-response.md

 # Request Response With Spring Boot RSocket Server

 In this recipe you will learn how to use the RSocket-CLI to communicate with a Spring Boot service built using the [RSocket][rsocket] protocol.
 You will run a Spring Boot RSocket server locally and connect a client to it in order to exchange a test message.
+You will also learn about RSocket's 'routing' feature.

+**Time: Approx. 15 mins.**

+Before you start, check you have all the [prerequisite][pre] software installed and you have prepared your terminal to use the `rsocket-cli`.

 ## Problem

-You would like to build your own RSocket server.
+You would like to build your own RSocket server to handle traditional request-response style interactions.

 ## Solution